$\mathbb{Z}_p$-torus actions on positively curved manifolds: Introduction

 \subsection{Organization}

 The paper is organized as follows.
-In Section 2, we collect estimates from the theory of error-correcting codes that will be used throughout this paper.
-In Section 3, we gather the known bounds and the necessary geometric and topological background information.
-In Section 4, we prove Theorem \ref{main}.
+In Section \ref{2}, we derive the finite-length Elias-Bassalygo and Plotkin $q$-ary bounds and establish various properties of both.
+In Section \ref{3}, we gather the necessary geometric and topological background information.
+In Sections \ref{4} and \ref{5}, we prove Theorems \ref{main} and \ref{main2}, respectively.